“Planning a consistent, productive sales schedule when working from home is so easy.” — No one ever

 In Close, reps can see an Inbox view, listing all received emails, missed calls, voicemails, and SMS messages, as well as tasks that have been assigned to them for that day.

-This view allows reps to see their top priorities in one quick list, and take care of priority items first (or snooze the ones that aren’t as urgent).
+This view allows reps to see their top priorities in one quick list and take care of priority items first (or snooze the less urgent ones).

 When you don’t have a specific remote sales schedule to structure your day, it’s easy to fall into the trap of chaotic work.

-You’re working on an email, when suddenly you get a call.
-While on the call, you’re thinking about the product demo you need to do later.
+You’re working on an email when you suddenly get a call.
+While on the call, you’re thinking about the product demo you must do later.
 While doing the demo, you remember the email that you never finished.

-This vicious cycle of distraction not only hurts your productivity: it also prevents you from giving prospects the attention they deserve.
+This vicious cycle of distraction not only hurts your productivity but also prevents you from giving prospects the attention they deserve.

 Here’s what our resident experts say about avoiding the chaos: